 Have you heard of Erasmus+ before?
 Do you want to know if you’re the right candidate to apply for an Erasmus+ funding and how the application process works?
-Do you want to know which countries participate in the Erasmus+ program?
+Do you want to know which countries participate in the Erasmus+ programme?
 More importantly, do you want to find out why Erasmus+ is so beneficial for all involved?
 Then you’re in the right place, ready to learn a lot about Erasmus+!

 We know there’s a lot of information about Erasmus+ and it can be overwhelming getting to grips with all of it.
-So we’ve created this blog for you, so you get a good overview of the Erasmus+ program.
+So we’ve created this blog for you, so you get a good overview of the Erasmus+ programme.

 Let’s Start With a Very Important Question: What is Erasmus+?

 Erasmus+ is a project developed by the European Union to provide financial support for education, training, youth and sport in Europe.
-The Erasmus+ funding enables over 4 million Europeans to study, train or work abroad, in a member country of the European Union and additional program countries of Erasmus+, to gain valuable international experience.
+The Erasmus+ funding enables over 4 million Europeans to study, train or work abroad, in a member country of the European Union and additional programme countries of Erasmus+, to gain valuable international experience.
 Erasmus+ is all about broadening one’s horizons, learning foreign languages and getting to know a new culture, all of which give you a lifetime of brilliant experience.

 Who Can Take Part in an Erasmus+ Experience?